c-edh/gacha-helper/README.md

 *Level Up: This will allow the User to pull a Saved Build from Firebase and increase an Artifact's level based on however many times the User chooses to level up.
 * Saved Artifact: By clicking on the spinner, the user can select which category of saved artifacts they'd like to view.
 * Recommended: this feature server as a text guide to building characters, a handy source which allows the user to know which artifacts they should be looking for.
 To use it, the user only needs to scroll through the text.
+* Compare Build: this feature allows the user to compare their saved artifact with the most ideal version of each substat by pushing the "compare" button.

 ## Walkthroughs
 <img src='gacha_homescreen.png' title='Homescreen' alt='Homescreen' />